JANE AUSTEN AND THE IMPORTANCE OF AUNTS

 How did Jane Austen create her wonderfully original characters?
 And can an actor ever do justice to them on stage or screen?

-Angela has taken her dramatic talk, Jane Austen & Character: an Actor’s View, all round England; also to Australia, and to the US.
-She has given it at literature festivals and at many Austen societies, perhaps the most notable being the Jane Austen Society of North America, the largest group of Austen aficionados in the world.
+Angela has taken her dramatic talk, Jane Austen & Character: an Actor’s View, all round England; also to Australia, and to the USA.

 Talks presented with Maggie Lane: